zoidbergZA/turtlecoin.lol/README.md

 To submit or propose changes to [turtlecoin.lol](https://turtlecoin.lol), submit a pull request to this repository.

 ## On this Fork

-* 2 locales - EN (default) and DE
+* Add 2 locales - EN (default) and DE
 * CSS and JS are fingerprinted so that browser caches are busted on a change.
-These are also bundled for better frontend performance (and pagespeed score).
+These are also bundled for better frontend performance (and pagespeed scores).
+* Add favicons for multiple devices
 * The brand page has been fixed and simplified.
 Today, the production version throws JS exceptions and is visually broken
 * The old global footer which exists on the brand page has been made global.
 * HTML validation and dead linking checking is done in tests.